thygrrr/HypEcs/README.md

 _**fenn**ecs_ provides a variety of ways to iterate over and modify components, to offer a good balance of control and elegance without compromising too much.

-Here are some raw results from our benchmark suite, from the Vector3 operations parts, better ones coming soon.
+Here are some raw results from our benchmark suite, from the Vector3 operations parts, better ones soon.
 (don't @ us)

 <details>